-"2" - A negative going edge resets the contents of the totalizer to zero and allows totalization as long as the input is low.
+- "2" A negative going edge resets the contents of the totalizer to zero and allows totalization as long as input is low.
 If the input goes high, totalization is stopped and the contents are saved.
-This acts as a totalization enable control from time T1 to T2.

-"3" - A low level allows totalization from the previously saved contents as long as the input is low.
+This acts as a totalization enable control from time T1 to T2. - "3" A low level allows totalization as long as the input is low.
 If the input goes high, totalization is stopped and the contents are saved.
-This acts as a totalization enable control from time T1 to T2.

-"4" - A low level holds the display (display hold).
+This acts as a totalization enable control from time T1 to T2. - "4" A low level holds the display (display hold).
 While this input is low, the indicator continues to process the input signal and drive the alarms, totalizer, etc. with the actual signal.
 The contents of the totalizer are stored at the same time the input display is held.

-Note: If display hold is activated, and input value is requested via serial, the value on the display will be sent instead of the actual input value at that time.

-"5" - A negative going edge resets both peak and valley buffers.
-Note: After P/V is called up, a change will not appear on the display until the next time the P/V is called up.

-"6" - A negative going edge resets only the peak buffer and the indicator enters a peak reading display mode as long as the input is low.
-If the input goes high, peak detection and indication is stopped and the last peak reading is retained.

-"7" - A negative going edge resets only the valley buffer and the indicator enters a valley reading display mode as long as the input is low.
-If the input goes high, valley detection and indication are stopped and the last valley reading is retained.

-"8" - If the alarm option is installed, a negative going edge resets the latched alarm(s).
+Note: If display hold is activated, and input value is requested via serial, the value on the display will be sent instead of the actual input value at that time. - "5" A negative going edge resets both peak and valley buffers.
+Note: If P/V is called up, a change will not appear on the display until the next time the P/V is called up. - "6" A negative going edge resets only the peak buffer and the indicator enters a peak reading display mode as long as the input is low.
+If the input goes high, peak detection and indication are stopped and the last peak reading is retained. - "7" A negative going edge resets only the valley buffer and the indicator enters a valley reading display mode as long as the input is low.
+If the input goes high, valley detection and indication are stopped and the last valley reading is retained. - "8" If the alarm option is installed, a negative going edge resets the latched alarm(s). - "9" If the alarm option is installed, a low level resets a latched or unlatched alarm into its inactive state.
+This provides manual override of alarms for system start-up and other unusual events such as system testing.

-PROGRAM FUNCTION OF E1-CON AND E2-CON (Cont'd)

-"9" - If the alarm option is installed, a low level resets a latched or unlatched alarm into its inactive state.
-This provides manual override of alarms for system startup and other unusual events such as system testing.

-"10"- A negative going edge toggles the display between "input" and "total" (from input to total, or vice versa).
-No action is taken on the positive going edge.

-"11" - A negative going edge zeros (tares) the input signal and adds the value that was in the input display to the totalizer value, every time this operation is performed.
-The time-base, scale factor and low cut-out in "Module #5" are in affect disabled, when this function is selected.

-"12" - Display hold with tare.
+- "10" A negative going edge toggles the display between "input" and "total" (from input to total, or vice versa).
+No action is taken on the positive going edge. - "11" A negative going edge zeros (tares) the input signal and adds the value that was in the input display to the totalizer value, every time this operation is performed.
+The time-base, scale factor and low cut-out in "Module #5" are in affect disabled, when this function is selected. - "12"- Display hold with tare.
 A negative going edge tares (zeros) the input signal.
 Prior to the tare operation, the input signal is saved and held (display hold) as long as the remote input pin is low.
-On the positive edge the input display will show zero.
-If there is an increase to the input signal while the remote input is low, the display will reflect (show) the increase at the positive edge.

-"13" - Instrument reading synchronization.
+On the positive edge, the input display will show zero.
+If there is an increase to the input signal while the remote input is low, the display will reflect (show) the increase at the positive edge. - "13"- Instrument reading synchronization.
 A low level disables all meter operations (alarms, total, analog out, etc.).
 A positive edge resets the start of the A/D conversion, to allow synchronization with external processes and controls.
-While in this function, the other E-CON pin is operational.

-"14" - Print request.
+While in this function, the other E-CON pin will be operational. - "14"- Print request.
 Transmits data according to the print options that have been selected in Program Module #7.
-If the low time exceeds 800 msec, a second print-out may occur.

-"E2-CON" <> E2-CON has the same programmable functions as E1-CON.
+If the low time exceeds 800 msec, a second print-out may occur. - "E2-CON" <> If the totalizer option is installed, E2-CON has the same programmable functions as E1-CON.